To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Visit an inner-city charismatic church on a given evening of the week and you will hear pastors, often self-proclaimed doctors, professors, prophets and such-like quacks, peddling hope to their indigent congregations who are there to be relieved of their suffering and misery, to hear the good news of hope and redemption.
 The message is always the same.

 Through faith in Jesus and the intermediation of the pastor, one might escape their material circumstances, their world of crisis and perpetual suffering.
-Poor congregations are told that, through a combination of directed prayer and tangible works (donations and so forth), they can rise up from the muck of existence.
-With deep faith, anything is possible.

 With the right combination of symbolic investment (prayer and faith) and material investment (money and time), good fortune will magically accrue to the believer — with the blessing of the wise intermediary.
 The insolvent mother in the back row can reunite with her daughter and pay for that trip to Limpopo.
 With faith, the young man without work for years will find employment.
 The pensioner in the front row will pay his debts.
 The sick waiting in line will receive treatment.

 The small congregation sitting on their plastic chairs in the dimly lit, makeshift room learn that there is little that cannot be done with enough faith, prayer and investment.
 The crisis will end, the clouds will part and the individual will be redeemed and become whole and good again.